Cultural Programs Opportunities

 May through September

 Artists, musicians, writers, or culture bearers will work on their projects and goals for their art during a one-month Artist in Residence.
 The Artist in Residence will share their experience with the public by demonstration, discussion, workshops, lecture, or other means on Wednesdays at 12:30 pm in THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER® (NAECC) from May through October.
 Artists will also market and sell their art.

 Nightly Memorial Day Weekend through September 6th

 Legends in Light® the Crazy Horse Memorial® multimedia laser-light show is presented nightly, at dark, in season (weather permitting).
 The laser-light show effectively uses the Mountainside as a giant 500-foot “screen” for the spectacular display.

 Among the most popular events at Crazy Horse Memorial® are the two annual night blasts.
 The spectacular ceremonial blasts light up the Mountain with incredible fireballs and specially designed pyrotechnical features.

 Every year Crazy Horse Memorial® celebrates the arts and crafts that are melding Native American cultures and the New West.
 The Show features many various artists displaying and selling their work throughout THE INDIAN MUSEUM OF NORTH AMERICA®.

 The Crazy Horse Spring Volksmarch (an organized hike) is a 10K (6.2-mile) woodlands ramble to the world’s largest Mountain Carving in progress in the southern Black Hills of South Dakota.
 June 5 - 6, 2021.

-Special 2 Day Autumn Volksmarch - same weekend as Custer State Park’s Buffalo Round-Up in 2020
+Autumn Volksmarch - same weekend as Custer State Park’s Buffalo Round-Up

-This autumn hike will be on the Saturday and Sunday of the Custer State Park’s Buffalo Round-Up.
+This autumn hike will be on the Sunday of the Custer State Park’s Buffalo Round-Up.